hannahaih/QHack_Project/README.md

 ### Power Ups - Feb 24

 **$4000 in AWS credits are available for up to 20 teams on Feb 24**.
 These credits can be used to finish off your hackathon project on AWS Braket.
-This Power Up is available independently of whether your team received any Power Ups from the QML Challenges.
+This Power Up is available **independently of whether your team received any Power Ups from the QML Challenges**.

 To submit an entry for this Power Up, your team must open a new Issue on *[this GitHub repo](https://github.com/XanaduAI/QHack/issues/new?assignees=&labels=Power+Up&template=open-hackathon-power-up-entry.md&title=%5BPower+Up%5D+Your+Project+Title)* which describes your (in-progress) hackathon project by **Feb 24 at 12PM EST**.